agx/stevia/doc/phosh-osk-stevia.rst

 ENVIRONMENT VARIABLES
 ---------------------

-``phosh-osk-stub`` honors the following environment variables for debugging purposes:
+``phosh-osk-stevia`` honors the following environment variables for debugging purposes:

 - ``POS_DEBUG``: A comma separated list of flags: